apexcharts/apexcharts.js/README.md

 ## Dependency

-ApexCharts uses <a href="https://svgdotjs.github.io/" target="_blank">SVG.js</a> for drawing shapes, animations, applying svg filters and a lot more under the hood.
+ApexCharts uses <a href="https://svgdotjs.github.io/" target="_blank">SVG.js</a> for drawing shapes, animations, applying svg filters, and a lot more under the hood.
 The library is bundled in the final build file, so you don't need to include it.

 ## License